neuronflicker/CTF/UCF/Pwn_super-stack/README.md

 aaaa
 returning NOW
 ```
 The binary was loaded into Ghidra and decompiled.
-As is usual with the framework the function we need to look at for what the code does is the `handle_connection()` function (I renamed the local variable to `buff`):
+As is usual with the UCF framework the function we need to look at for is the `handle_connection()` function (I renamed the local variable to `buff`):
 ```c
 void handle_connection(void)